mtds/prometheus_notes/README.md

 Node Exporter:

-- Go to https://prometheus.io/download/ and download the latest stable release of *node_exporter* for your architecture
+- Go to the [download page](https://prometheus.io/download/) and get the latest stable release of *node_exporter* for your architecture
 - Untar the tarball
 - cd into the directory